ThePerfectStrangers/TechnicalDocumentation/README.md

 # Document Style

-The graphics in this repository use the following color convention for the band members:
+The documents and graphics in this repository use the following color convention for the band members:

 <img src="./Assets/BandColorConvention/BandColorConvention.png" width=75%>